User Permissions are managed within TD Console > Administration. Only account owners and administrators can see this view.

 Workflows and Audience Studio

-Only account owners and administrators can view and specify permissions for Audience Suite and Workflows.
+Only account owners and administrators can view and specify permissions for Audience Studio and Workflows.
 For details on how permissions affect user actions in TD workflow, refer the matrix.
 The matrix lists actions - both in TD Console and with commands on the CLI in TD toolbelt - that are controlled by permissions.

 In the Permissions without Policies version, click a User view, and then click the Permissions tab.
 If you have the Policies feature, click Policies and go to the Permissions tab.